Tom-Teerawut/Tom-Teerawut/README.md

 - **NYC Taxi Data ETL Project**:
   - **Technology Stack**: Python, PostgreSQL, Apache Airflow, Docker.
   - **Description**: Processed over 729,322 taxi records using Airflow, performing data cleaning, transformation, and visualization using Plotly and Dash.
+  -
+#### **COVID-19 Data ETL and Dashboard Project**:
+- **Technology Stack**: Python, SQLite, Apache Airflow, Docker, Plotly Dash.
+- **Description**: Built an end-to-end ETL pipeline to extract, transform, and load COVID-19 data from public datasets into a SQLite database.
+The project focused on real-time data trends with an interactive dashboard for visualizing COVID-19 cases across regions, using 7-day rolling averages for data smoothing.
+Docker containers were used to manage the database and workflow.

 ### Skills:
 - **ETL Tools**: IBM DataStage